 Alternatively, there is a conda package that should install on all platforms on python 3.7, 3.8 or 3.9:

 For this, you need to install the anaconda scientific python distribution.

 The SEGUID checksum is defined as the SHA-1 cryptographic hash of a primary biological sequence in uppercase.
 SEGUID was suggested by Babnigg and Giometti as a way to provide stable identifiers of protein sequences in databases for cross referencing.

 Circular SEGUID or cSEGUID is the SEGUID checksum for circular (DNA) sequences.
-As there are many permutations of a circular sequence, the use of the SEGUID checksum directly is impractical as there would be many checksums for the same sequence.
-The cSEGUID is the SEGUID of the lexicographically minimal string rotation of a sequence or its reverse complement (whichever is smaller).
-The cSEGUID provide a unique and stable identifier for circular sequences, such as plasmids.
+As there are many permutations of a circular sequence, the use of the SEGUID checksum directly is impractical as there would be many checksums for the different permutations of the same circular sequence.
+The cSEGUID is instead defined as the SEGUID of the lexicographically minimal string rotation of a sequence or its reverse complement (whichever is lexicographically smaller).

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

-Hashes for seguid_calculator-1.2.2-py3-none-any.whl
+Hashes for seguid_calculator-1.2.5-py3-none-any.whl